The risks associated with Single Wholesale Networks

 Wholesale Open Access Networks are perhaps not the solution that is claimed.

 The goals are often ambitious when governments want to build a single wholesale network (SWN) or a wholesale open access network (WOAN) instead of relying upon competing mobile networks to deliver mobile broadband services in their country.

-The lessons from these five countries should serve as examples to other countries thinking about this.
+The lessons from these countries should serve as examples to other countries thinking about this.
 They highlight the real challenges of a SWN or WOAN.
 They are a wakeup call to those regulators that look to them as an alternative to tried-and-true approaches to network deployment.

 Other alternatives than Wholesale Open Access Networks (WOAN)

 The GSMA works hard to help improve connectivity in rural areas.
 A better way forward is for governments, regulators and also mobile operators to collaborate on long-term solutions.
 The basic building blocks which can help make this happen are:

 – Cost effective access to low frequency spectrum